rew1nter/chmodwin/README.md

 # why
-`chmod 600` for example pem file in windows.
+`chmod 600`, for example, .pem file in windows.
 Then use it to ssh just like linux from your windows terminal.

 # help
 $ chmod